ihor/NSPL/README.md

  - [nspl\f](#nsplf) - provides the most popular higher-order functions: functions that act on or return other functions.
 Helps to write code with functional programming paradigm
  - [nspl\op](#nsplop) - provides functions that perform standard PHP operations and can be passed as callbacks to higher-order functions.
 Mimics Python's [operator](https://docs.python.org/2/library/operator.html) module
  - [nspl\a](#nspla) - provides missing array functions which also can be applied to traversable sequences
- - [nspl\args](#nsplargs) - provides functionality to validate function arguments easily
+ - [nspl\args](#nsplargs) - helps to validate function arguments
  - [nspl\ds](#nsplds) - provides non-standard data structures and methods to work with them
  - [nspl\rnd](#nsplrnd) - helps to pick random elements from sequences of data

-NSPL aims to provide compact but clear syntax to make functional PHP code look less verbose.
-Fast and simple, it is created to be used every day instead of being another functional programming playground for geeks.
+NSPL aims to make code compact and less verbose but still clear and readable.
 Look at the following code written with NSPL:
 ```php
 // get user ids
 $userIds = map(propertyGetter('id'), $users);